USCGC Polar Star: Return to service

-From November 22, 2024 to April 2, 2025 Polar Star was underway to support Operation Deep Freeze 2025 in Antarctica, its 28th voyage to the continent.
+From November 22, 2024, to April 2, 2025, Polar Star was underway to support Operation Deep Freeze 2025 in Antarctica, its 28th voyage to the continent.
 Afterwards, Polar Star went directly to Mare Island Dry Dock in Vallejo to complete the final SLEP year.
 Among other tasks, one of the ship's nine diesel engines was overhauled, important work was done on sanitary systems, and work continued on heating, ventilation and air conditioning systems.
 The center propeller shaft was removed for maintenance and all three propellers were replaced, as were the gyrocompass repeaters.
-Afterwards, Polar Star finally returned to its homeport of Seattle, arriving on Sept 25, 2025 after 308 days away.
+Afterwards, Polar Star finally returned to its homeport of Seattle, arriving on September 25, 2025 after 308 days away.
+On January 17, 2026, Polar Star rescued and guided Scenic Eclipse II, a cruise ship owned by the Australian cruise line Scenic, which had become stuck in a pack of ice.

 Over the course of its service life, Polar Star has steamed in all five oceans, made calls in more than 60 ports across six continents; circumnavigated North America, South America, and Antarctica (likely the first such circumnavigation since 1843 as well as the first to do so completely poleward of 60^{o}); rounded Cape Horn, transited the North West Passage, and circumnavigated Earth.
 Operational highlights include Deep Freeze '83 - the circumnavigation of Antarctica completed in 69 days ferrying U.S. State Department inspectors to 14 scientific research stations, assisting with waterside security during the 1984 Los Angeles Summer Olympics, completing the first solo breakout of McMurdo Sound (Operation Deep Freeze 1988), seven consecutive Operation Deep Freeze missions between 2014 and 2020, as well as reaching 72 degrees 11 minutes north (the farthest north any US government surface vessel reached in the winter).
 Since its commissioning on January 17, 1976, Polar Stars 28 deployments in support of Operation Deep Freeze through 2025 are second only to USCGC Glacier (WAGB-4) and her 29 Deep Freeze missions.